 As a rule, the majority of rentals in Russia are apartments and come either furnished, semi-furnished, or unfurnished.
 Most landlords accommodate requests to add or remove furniture.
 In some cases, you can agree for them to buy furniture you have purchased when you leave.

 In the outer suburbs of Moscow, there are also many gated complexes and luxurious villas on the market.
-Naturally, expect to pay a premium, plus factor in a longer commute, but you will have more chance of finding a house to rent in Moscow.
+Naturally, expect to pay a premium, plus factor in a longer commute.
+However, you will have more chance of finding a house to rent in Moscow.

 For students, there are dormitories, room rentals, and homestays to help reduce the cost of renting in Moscow.
 Read more in our guide to student accommodation in Russia.

 There are also some distinct styles of Russian housing, such as the kommunalki, communal flats as seen in Moscow, and dacha, small houses in the countryside.
-These are explained in our guides to the history of houses in Russia and Moscow apartments.
+Read even more in our guides to the history of houses in Russia and Moscow apartments.

 Rental prices for Russian apartments

-Rental prices in Moscow are typically listed with square metre measurements and a monthly cost listed in rubles or US dollars.
+Rental prices in Moscow are typically listed with square metre measurements and a monthly cost in rubles or US dollars.
 According to Numbeo, a one-bedroom apartment in Moscow’s city center will cost an average of RUB 55,000, whereas you can expect to pay RUB 33,000 farther out in the suburbs.
 A three-bedroom apartment can average from RUB 90,000 to RUB 180,000 depending on the location and size.
 However, there is room for negotiation with rental prices in some cases, for example, through Russian utilities or negotiating on furnishings and redecoration.
-Rent is often still paid in cash, but most landlords will accept wire transfers in roubles or dollars.
+Rent is often still in cash.
+Most landlords accept wire transfers in roubles or dollars.

-A one-month rent deposit is also required by most of the landlords in Moscow.
-If you are using a real estate agent to find rentals, they are likely to charge a small amount called a caution fee to secure the property, as well as additional fees for administrative and arrangement services for drawing up rental agreements, among others.
+A one-month rent deposit is also necessary for most of the landlords in Moscow.
+If you’re using a real estate agent, they likely charge a caution fee to secure the property, as well as administrative and arrangement services for drawing up rental agreements.
 This can vary from agent to agent, so ask upfront for costs.

 How to find Russian apartments for rent

-The most common way of finding property in Moscow is via an estate agent, although if you have a good grasp of the Russian language and want to get a better price, you can source local Moscow accommodation in newspapers or online with website such as Gdeetotdom, Cian, The Locals and Kvartirant that list properties from estate agents and private landlords.
+The most common way of finding property in Moscow is via an estate agent.
+If you have a good grasp of the Russian language and want to get a better price, you can source local Moscow accommodation in newspapers or online with website such as Gdeetotdom, Cian, The Locals and Kvartirant that list properties from estate agents and private landlords.

 Whether you decide to use an estate agent or go it alone, you may need a translator to ensure you can clearly communicate with the agent or landlord and fully understand what the rental includes.

-For peace of mind and greater understanding, foreigners can opt for an international real estate agent to draw up the necessary lease documents in Russian and English, but naturally they will charge extra for this service.
+Foreigners can opt for an international real estate agent to draw up the necessary lease documents in Russian and English.
+Naturally, they charge extra for this service.

 There are also real estate agents and serviced apartments in Moscow catered to expats; doing an online search will reveal numerous websites, including: